zwerm/composite-bs-client/README.md

 | Class name                       | Usage
 | -------------------------------- |:---
+| `AbstractRendererLeaf`           | Abstract leaf that handles rendering messages as and when required during the usual operations of a `CompositeBSClient`.
+| `DebugRendererLeaf`              | Renderer leaf that 'renders' all messages to the console via `debug`.
+| `AbstractArchiverLeaf`           | Abstract leaf that handles persisting messages as and when required during the usual operations of a `CompositeBSClient`.
+| `SessionStorageArchiverLeaf`     | Archiver leaf that handles persisting messages using the `sessionStorage` API.
 | `AbstractLocationLeaf`           | Abstract leaf that handles managing & providing a `location` as and when required during the usual operations of a `CompositeBSClient`.
 | `StaticLocationLeaf`             | Location-managing leaf that that simply uses a static lat & lng that can be changed with getters & setters.
 | `BrowserLocationLeaf`            | Location-managing leaf that gets its `location` via the geolocation browser API.